This post was sponsored by the Invisalign® brand and all opinions expressed in my post are my own.

 We are a very active family.
 It’s one of the reasons we live in the mountains.
 All we have to do is step out the door and pretty much any outdoor activity you can think of is within our reach.

-They’ve spent time hiking some of our family’s favorite trails this summer and fall.
+We’ve spent quite a bit of time hiking some of our family’s favorite trails this summer and fall.
 We live in such a beautiful place that there’s no excuse not to get out on the trails as often as possible.
 Plus, it’s a great cardiovascular workout to keep everyone strong for snowboard season!

 They also have a huge collection of different balance boards.
 Some of them are indoor boards and some of them are outdoor boards.
 They’re great for helping them work out their balance for general riding and for hitting features like rails come snowboard season.